marzocchi/iterm-notify/README.md

 ### Limitations

-iTerm-notify uses iTerm2's support for [Custom Control Sequences][explain-id] to send text **from** the shell **to** iTerm which in turn forwards the text to Python-based "daemon" (if the "identity" matches).
-So, tracking commands works correctly in these scenarios:
+iTerm-notify uses iTerm2's support for [Custom Control Sequences][explain-id] to send text **from** the shell **to** iTerm which in turn forwards the text to Python-based daemon (if the "identity" matches).
+So, tracking commands works correctly only in these scenarios:

 - Zsh or Bash running locally or in an SSH session, even when nested or in iTerm's buried sessions
 - Zsh or Bash running locally in TMUX